Mityukovanna/doping_ontology/docs/glossary.md

 Whether this exception requires a formal application and approval

-### approvalBody
-*Domain:* `UsageException`

-*Range:* `xsd:string`

-The body responsible for granting the exception, where formal approval is required (e.g. "WADA", "NADO", "IF").

 ### icdCode
 *Domain:* `HealthCondition`

 *Range:* `xsd:string`

-External identifier for the condition, for future alignment with ICD-11 or SNOMED CT.
+External identifier for the Physiological condition, for future alignment with ICD-11 or SNOMED CT.